 Table of Contents Page

 Introduction 5

 Political Broadcasting Overview 5

-"Legally Qualified Candidate" 5
+"Legally Qualified Candidate" 6

 For Primary, General, or Special Elections 6

 For Non-Presidential Conventions or Caucuses 6

 For Persons Seeking Nomination for President or Vice President 6

 The Concept of "Use" 6

 Exemptions from the "Use" Rules 7

 Equal Opportunities 7

-Time for Making Demand 7
+Time for Making a Demand 7

-What Qualifies as "Equal" 7
+What Qualifies as "Equal" 8

 Notification to Competing Candidates of a Use Not Required 8

 Limitations 8

-The "Zapple Doctrine," or Quasi-Equal Opportunities 8
+The Demise of the "Zapple Doctrine," or Quasi-Equal Opportunities 8

 Reasonable Access 9

 Charges for Reasonable Access 9

-How Much Time Must be Devoted to "Access?"
+How Much Time Must Be Devoted to "Access?"
 9

-How Much Access is "Reasonable?"
+How Much Access Is "Reasonable?"
 10